dmulyalin/NORFAB/docs/norfab_docker_deployment.md

   - norfab
 ---

-NorFab comes with a set of docker files to get NorFab up and running on docker.
+NorFab comes with a set of docker files to get NorFab up and running on the Docker.

 ![Network Automations Fabric Architecture](images/docker_run.jpg)